pachyderm/docs/content/latest/how-tos/pipeline-operations/create-pipeline.md

 ## Considerations

-- When you create a pipeline, Pachyderm automatically creates an eponymous output repository.
+- When you create a pipeline, MLDM automatically creates an eponymous output repository.
 However, if such a repo already exists, your pipeline will take over the master branch.
 The files that were stored in the repo before will still be in the `HEAD` of the branch.